 I told him, "I understand what you are trying to do, idiot.
 I am going to share your number with cyber-crime cell and Paytm support as well."

-He just got pissed and said few saintly words to me and hung up.
+He just got pissed and said a few saintly words to me and hung up.

 I think a lot of people would be falling for such scams, and in this case, the caller was a pro.
-He was doing this maybe 100th time, and when you do something too many times, you get better and better.
+He was doing this may be the 100th time, and when you do something too many times, you get better and better.

 I reported the incident to Paytm on Twitter, and they have not done anything so far, not even replied.

 Prevent UPI and Payment Frauds on Paytm, Google Pay

 Digital payments are convenient, but considering the general population's experience and training about the risks and frauds in digital transactions, these can cause financial loss.

 A lot of people fall for such theatrics; even the new Netflix serial Jamatra throughs light on the growing menace of banking and digital frauds in India.

 A lot of people are losing hard-earned money, but I think organizations like Paytm, Google Pay, Banks, Phone-Pe, and similar wallets need to have more in-built fraud prevention measures.

 There are some measures like setting a limit on the daily amount of transactions, the number of transactions, and maximum transfer limits on credit cards and wallets.
 But they are never emphasized by these companies.